czim/laravel-paperclip/README.md

 ## Differences with Stapler

+- Paperclip does not handle (s3) storage internally, as Paperclip did.
+All storage is performed through Laravel's storage solution.
+You can still use S3 (or any other storage disk), but you will have to configure it in Laravel's storage configuration first.
+It is possible to use different storage disks for different attachments.

+- Stapler would automatically resolve any string URL assigned to the Model's attachment attribute and download and store the response to that URL.
+Paperclip *does not do this* automatically.
+If you wish to store the contents of a URL, you have some options.
+You can use the `Czim\FileHandling\Storage\File\StorableFileFactory@makeFromUrl` method and its return value.
+Or, you can download the contents yourself and store them in a `Czim\FileHandling\Storage\File\RawStorableFile` (e.g.: `(new RawStorableFile)->setData(file_get_contents('your-URL-here'))`).
+You can also download the file to local disk, and store it on the model through an `\SplFileInfo` instance (see examples on the main readme page).

-One major difference is that the `convert_options` configuration settings are no longer available.
+- The `convert_options` configuration settings are no longer available.
 Conversion options are now handled at the level of the variant strategies.
 You can set them per attachment configuration, or modify the variant strategy to use a custom global configuration.

-Another difference is that this package does not handle (s3) storage.
-All storage is performed through Laravel's storage solution.

-The refresh command (`php artisan paperclip:refresh`) is very similar to stapler's refresh command, but it can optionally take a `--start #` and/or `--stop #` option, with ID numbers.
+- The refresh command (`php artisan paperclip:refresh`) is very similar to stapler's refresh command, but it can optionally take a `--start #` and/or `--stop #` option, with ID numbers.
 This makes it possible to refresh only a subset of models.
 Under the hood, the refresh command is also much less likely to run out of memory (it uses a generator to process models in chunks).

-A final change is that the trait uses its own boot method, not the global Model's `boot()`, making this package less likely to conflict with other traits and model implementations.
+- The Paperclip trait uses its own Eloquent boot method, not the global Model's `boot()`.
+ This makes Paperclip less likely to conflict with other traits and model implementations.

 ## Amazon S3 cache-control